Opinion: Anatomy of a Scandal is a disservice to women

 WARNING: Contains spoilers

-It should come as no surprise that a six-part limited series starring Michele Dockery and Sienna Miller soared straight to the number one spot on Netflix this week – we Brits love a good courtroom drama, after all.
+It should come as no surprise that a six-part limited series starring Michelle Dockery and Sienna Miller soared straight to the number one spot on Netflix this week – we Brits love a good courtroom drama.
 But despite its initial promise, Anatomy of a Scandal soon started unravelling, and the plot became as messy and confusing as Sophie (Miller) and James’s (Rupert Friend) hideous wallpaper.

 Perhaps you think I’m being harsh?
 There are, after all, a few glimmers of gold to be found, including Sophie’s impeccable wardrobe and, more importantly, lessons around consent.
 But all of that falls short because of how it so blatantly brushes over its central theme: rape.